Cassie Steele

 Cassandra Rae Steele (born December 2, 1989) is a Canadian actress and singer known for portraying Manny Santos on Degrassi: The Next Generation and Abby Vargas on The L.A.
 Complex.
 In 2014, she played Sarah in the MTV horror television movie The Dorm.
 She also voices Tammy Gueterman and Tricia Lange in Adult Swim's Rick and Morty.

 Early life

 Steele was born Cassandra Rae Steele on December 2, 1989 in Toronto, Ontario, Canada and is of English descent on her father's side and Filipina descent on her mother's side.
-She has a younger sister, Alex Steele who acted along side her in Degrassi: The Next Generation.
+She has a younger sister, Alex Steele who acted alongside her in Degrassi: The Next Generation.
 She began crafting her own songs to go with her poetry when she was in the first grade, she then began taking singing lessons.
 She attended London School of Dance in Scarborough, Ontario, and trained in ballet and jazz dance.
 She was also a gymnast for an unspecified amount of time.